drush-ops/drush/README.txt

 REQUIREMENTS
 ============

-* To use Drush from the command line, you'll need a CLI-mode capable PHP binary version 5.3 or greater.
+* To use Drush, you'll need a command line PHP version 5.3+.

 * Drush commands that work with git require git 1.7 or greater.

-* Drush is designed for a Unix-like OS (Linux, OS X)
+* Drush works best on a Unix-like OS (Linux, OS X)

 * Most Drush commands run on Windows.
 See INSTALLING DRUSH ON WINDOWS, below.

-* Drush works with Drupal 6, Drupal 7, and usually Drupal 8.
+* Drush 6 works with Drupal 6 or Drupal 7.

 INSTALLATION